SammygoodTunes/PongDS/README.md

 ## Compilation:

-In order to compile the source, you will need the devkitPro.
+In order to compile from source, you will need the devkitPro.

 Then, in the root folder, run the Makefile with: `make`